Norman George Bowery

 This was Norman Bowery at his home in Verona a few years ago, in his element, hosting a meal with wine bottles in hand.
 And this is Norman Bowery at the second hippocampus meeting, in 1990, in the Cayman Islands.
-And I’m very happy that we have Norman’s family here with us in Taormina; Norman’s wife Barbara and their three children, Nicole, Andrew, and Annette.
+We are fortunate to have Norman’s family here with us here in Taormina; Norman’s wife Barbara and their three children, Nicole, Andrew, and Annette.

-It’s apparent to me now that nature gives us our relatives, whereas luck gives us our friends.
-I feel very lucky to have had Norman Bowery as my friend for 28 years.
+Nature gives us our relatives, and luck gives us our friends.
 If you’re very lucky, you get to meet a few people who are fun to be with, who are inherently honest and decent, who operate ethically and unselfishly, who keep their word, and who treat others with respect, even though they may have achieved things that most other people don’t achieve.
 That was Norman Bowery.
 Norman had great enthusiasm for his family, for science, for travel, for old English sports cars, for sports, for wine, and for Italy.

 Norman loved Italy, where he and Barbara made a home in the hills above Verona when he took a position there in 2004.
 Norman also loved meat.
 Despite Barbara’s best efforts, Norman was incapable of seeing the appeal of vegetables as a food for humans.
-I think he appreciated their value to rabbits and anything with multiple stomachs, but for him, vegetables held minimal appeal.
+He appreciated their value to rabbits and anything with multiple stomachs, but for Norman, vegetables had little appeal.
 Our relationship was based largely on our shared belief that any room in the stomach that was taken up by vegetables was just wasted space that could have held some more meat.
 When normal people get together, they take pictures of each other.
 When we got together, we took pictures of meat cooking.

-I wish for all of you a life as filled with curiosity, enthusiasm, pleasure, achievement, laughs, the love of family and friends -- and meat -- as the life lived by Norman George Bowery.
+We should all hope to live a life as filled with curiosity, enthusiasm, pleasure, achievement, laughs, the love of family and friends -- and meat -- as the life well-lived by Norman George Bowery.